Modeling Languages#

 Dropping is performed by dragging an element from the tree view and drop it on a diagram.
 This is an easy way to extend a diagram with already existing model elements.

-The drop function creates a new presentation for an element on the diagram.
+The drop function creates a new presentation for an element on the diagram, if the element is not a presentation yet.
 For relationships, a drop only works if both connected elements are present in the same diagram.

 Gaphor wants to keep the model in sync with the diagrams.